Affect, Body, Cognition, Demographics, and Emotion: The ABCDE of Text Features for Computational Affective Science: The Dataset

 \textbf{Blogs (Spinn3r, 2008)}: 34.2M personal blog entries from the ICWSM 2009 conference \cite{burton2009icwsm}.
 Each blog post is an instance.

 \textbf{AI-Generated Texts (Various, 2022--2025)}: 68.9M AI-completions from 15 distinct datasets, including conversational texts (WildChat-1M \cite{zhao2024wildchat}, LMSYS-Chat-1M \cite{zheng2023lmsys}, PIPPA \cite{pippa2024}, HH-RLHF \cite{hh-rlhf2024}, Prism \cite{prism2024}, and APT \cite{wahle-etal-2022-large}; persuasive essays (Anthropic-Persuasiveness \cite{anthropic2024persuasion}); AI text detection datasets (M4 \cite{wang-etal-2024-m4}, MAGE \cite{li-etal-2024-mage}, LUAR \cite{sotofew}); reasoning traces (General Thoughts 430k \cite{generalthoughts2024}, Reasoning Shield \cite{reasoningshield2024}, SafeChain \cite{jiang2025safechainsafetylanguagemodels}, STAR-1 \cite{wang2025star}); and narratives (TinyStories \cite{eldan2023tinystories}).
 For conversational datasets, we define the LLM response from a single user--chatbot interaction turn as a text instance (multi-turn conversations are split into multiple instances).
 Preference datasets generally comprise of a pair of LLM generations (in response to a user prompt) along with an indicator of the preferred generation; we take each generation separately to be an instance of AI-generated text.
 The AI-generated text detection datasets consist of LLM generations of varying lengths, intended to simulate human text in specific domains like news articles and social media posts; each generation is considered an instance.
 For reasoning traces, we disregard the final model output and only use the chain-of-thought text for each query as the instance.
+Instances are multi-feature.
+One text can activate several feature families, and some short texts may not activate any feature in a given family.